 The 2017 Team Includes:

-Tara is a first year PhD student in Digital Heritage on a co-signed degree between the University of York and Aarhus University.
+Tara is a PhD student in Digital Heritage on a co-signed degree between the University of York and Aarhus University.
 Her current research investigates the potential of the video-game media form for documenting, analysing and displaying archaeological objects, places, practices and theory.
-Tara's previous research focussed on the interaction between archaeological sectors and the game development industry.
-Tara joins the Heritage Jam team in 2015 as the event co-ordinator.
+Tara's previous research focused on the interaction between archaeological sectors and the game development industry.
+Tara joined the Heritage Jam team in 2015 as the event coordinator.
 You can see some of Tara's work on her website and blog.

 Isobel is second year undergraduate student in Archaeology and Heritage at the University of York.
 Isobel has a keen interest in digital creativity and digital heritage, having made a video game with her fellow coursemates for their digital heritage field school at the end of their first year.
 She joins the Heritage Jam team in 2017 as the social media manager.
 You can see more of Isobel's work on the Derventio Brigantum website:

-Sara is Lecturer in Cultural Heritage Management at the University of York, and Director of Studies of the archaeology department's Digital Heritage and Archaeological Information Systems degree programmes.
+Sara is Senior Lecturer in Cultural Heritage Management at the University of York, one of the project leads on the EU-funded EMOTIVE Project and Director of the Visualisation Team at the Neolithic site of Çatalhöyük.
 Her research centres on the relationship between imagery, media and knowledge-making in archaeology, particularly the capacity for different forms of presentation to create, elaborate and disrupt the discipline.
-Her PhD focused on the entanglement of images in the foundation of one of the earliest departments of archaeology in the UK: London’s Institute of Archaeology.
-Sara has been involved in several archaeological projects with a visualisation research focus, including the English-Heritage funded Visualisation in Archaeology project, the Alan Sorrell project, the Seeing, Thinking, Doing project, the Urban Cultural Heritage and Creative Practice Collaborative, and the Portus Project showcase.
-She also currently heads the Visualisation Team at the Neolithic site of Çatalhöyük responsible for the design and evaluation of on-site visual products and display materials.
+Sara has been involved in several archaeological projects with a visualisation research focus, including the USAID-funded Memphis Egypt Site and Community Development Project, the English-Heritage funded Visualisation in Archaeology project, the Alan Sorrell project, the Seeing, Thinking, Doing project, the Urban Cultural Heritage and Creative Practice Collaborative, and the Portus Project showcase.

-Colleen has recently joined the University of York Archaeology Department, as a Research Fellow for the Marie Curie Eurotast project, responsible for the dissemination of new research evidence on the history and contemporary legacies of the transatlantic slave trade.
+Colleen is Lecturer in Digital Archaeology and Heritage at the University of York Archaeology Department, and previously Research Fellow for the Centre for Digital Heritage & Research Fellow for the Marie Curie Eurotast project, responsible for the dissemination of new research evidence on the history and contemporary legacies of the transatlantic slave trade.
 Colleen’s PhD focused on the ways in which digital media (such as digital photography, video, mobile, and locational devices) can be used to facilitate archaeological narratives, with a view to cultivating a more multi-vocal, reflexive, and emancipatory cultural heritage practice.
 Colleen has worked as both a field archaeologist and a digital specialist in the USA (Hawaii, California, Texas), England, Turkey, Jordan, Greece, and Qatar on sites ranging from 9,000 to 100 years old.

 Additional Organisers and Contributors Include: